 Yes!
 Swap the butter for olive oil or a plant-based margarine and replace feta cheese with dairy-free feta (such as VioLife's Just like Feta) or omit it altogether.

 Absolutely!
-Chickpeas, kidney beans, or black beans all work well and add different flavors and textures.
+Chickpeas, kidney beans, black beans, or a different kind of white bean (such as navy beans) all work well and add different flavors and textures.

 More Bean Recipes You Will Love: